Subspace Clustering using Ensembles of $K$-Subspaces: Recovery Guarantees

-where $U_{\sD}^{(l)}$ is the matrix obtained from $U^{(l)}$ by setting the rows indexed by $\sD \subset \set{1,\dots,D}$ to zero. \david{Then $\phi_{q} > C_1$} with probability at least $1 - \sum_{k=1}^KN_ke^{-c_1(N_{k}-1)}$, where $c_1 > 0$ is a numerical constant that depends on $N_{min}^{\rho}$, and $C_1 >0$ depends only on $\ratio{s}$ and $f$.
-Both $c_1$ and $C_1$ are defined in the proof. \end{lemma} \begin{sloppypar} To gain insight to the above lemma, note that for full data $s=0$, and $\ratio{s}$ simplifies to $\max_{k,l: k \neq l} ||{U^{(k)}}^{T}U^{(l)}||_{2}$, which is less than one if and only if there is no intersection between subspaces.
+where $N_{0}$ here is a numerical constant that depends only on $d_{max}$ and $\rho$, and $U_{\sD}^{(l)}$ denotes the matrix obtained from $U^{(l)}$ by setting the rows indexed by $\sD \subset \set{1,\dots,D}$ to zero.
+Then the $q$-angular separation of these partially observed points is bounded as $\phi_{q} > C_1$ with probability at least $1 - \sum_{k=1}^KN_ke^{-c_1(N_{k}-1)}$, where $c_1 > 0$ is a numerical constant that depends on $N_{min}^{\rho}$, and $C_1 >0$ depends only on $\ratio{s}$ and the function $f$ that the $q$-angular separation is with respect to.
+Both $c_1$ and $C_1$ are defined in the proof, and the probability here is with respect to the randomness from the coefficients $\{a_j^{(k)}\}$. \end{lemma} \begin{sloppypar} To gain insight to the above lemma, note that for full data $s=0$, and $\ratio{s}$ simplifies to $\max_{k,l: k \neq l} ||{U^{(k)}}^{T}U^{(l)}||_{2}$, which is less than one if and only if there is no intersection between subspaces.
 In this case, Lemma \ref{lem:noIntersection} states that $\phi_{q}$ is positive (\ie NFC is achievable) as long as there is no intersection between any pair of subspaces.
 We next turn to the case where the subspaces are allowed to intersect and points may be corrupted by additive noise.
 Lemma~\ref{lem:intersection} \david{bounds $\phi_q$ from below} in such a setting; it requires the subspaces to be sufficiently far apart with respect to their affinity, which is defined as \cite{heckel2015robust, zhang2016global}

 where $U_{k}$ and $U_{l}$ form orthonormal bases for the $d_{k}$- and $d_{l}$-dimensional subspaces $\sS_{k}$ and $\sS_{l}$.
 Note that $\operatorname{aff}(\sS_{k},\sS_{l})$ is a measure of how close two subspaces are in terms of their principal angles and takes the value 1 if two subspaces are equivalent and 0 if they are orthogonal. \end{sloppypar}